LukeNow/NowOS/README.md

 This project mainly aims to learn about building an OS from scratch (everything except the bootloader, thank you GRUB) and in general learning about operating system design and implementation.
 I am interested in developing an operating system using a micro-kernel architecture, as modular design is much easier to implement and debugging becomes much more feasible (which we will need it to be).

 The operating system at the moment features
-* Multi-core threading and scheduler
+* Multi-core round-robin premptive scheduler
-* memory managment capabilities (kfree, kmalloc, page_kalloc)
+* Physical memory and heap manager (kfree, kmalloc, page_kalloc)
-* Various useful libraries (strings (memcpy, memset, etc.), linked lists, array lists)
+* Various useful libraries (strings (memcpy, memset, etc.), linked lists, array lists, etc.)

 What it doesent feature (YET!)
 * Keyboard and mouse drivers